signalogic/SigSRF_SDK/README.md

   /root
 ```

 After entering an install path, you will be prompted for confirmation.
+After confirming the install path, if unrar is not available you will be prompted whether to install it (note - without unrar the install will fail).

 If at any time you want to abort the install and start over, press Ctrl-C.

 If needed, the Check / Verify option can be selected to generate a log for troubleshooting and tech support purposes.
 The Check / Verify option also generates screen output, here is an example: